Alex Carey: Football career

 As a teenager, Carey played both Australian rules football and cricket, and as he got older, he started to play football at a higher level, playing for Glenelg in the South Australian National Football League (SANFL) reserves competition alongside adults by the time he was 15.
 In 2008, Carey was included in South Australia's squad for the 2008 AFL Under 18 Championships, but he did not play any game.
 He was also in the AIS/AFL Academy intake for 2008.
 He continued to advance in 2009 and played for South Australia in the 2009 AFL Under 18 Championships in addition to winning the SANFL reserves premiership with Glenelg.

 Carey turned down a rookie contract offer from the South Australian Cricket Association and moved to Sydney in 2010 to join the Australian Football League's (AFL) new expansion club, the Greater Western Sydney Giants, who were playing in the TAC Cup for the season to prepare for their entry into the AFL in 2012.
-Carey captained the side, who made it to the finals and, despite missing the final four rounds due to injury, won the team's best and fairest award.
+Carey captained the team, who made it to the finals and, despite missing the final four rounds due to injury, won the team's best and fairest award.
 He played for them again in 2011 in the North East Australian Football League, but he wasn't given a place in their inaugural AFL squad for the 2012 season and returned to Adelaide.